den-materials/sass-intro-1/flexbox.md

 <details>
   <summary><strong>These might work...</strong></summary>

   > **Padding**: The simplest approach would be to set equal padding on the top and bottom of the element.
-This can get tedious, however, when there is more than one element in a container.
+We would need to know the exact height of the element and container in order to get this exactly right.
+This can also get tedious when there is more than one element in a container.
+  >
+  > **Margin**: Similarly, we could add some margin to the element we are trying to center.
+The same issues remain.
   >
   > **Absolute Positioning**: You could use properties like `top` and `left` to position an element in the center.
 This, however, removes it from the document flow.